Oh, those sloppy, comical dog tongues! The longer they are, the funnier and more slobbery they become.

 Long Tongue Runner-Ups

-As stated previously, since they don’t have much mouth space, snubbed nose dog breeds have nowhere for their tongues to go but out.
+As stated previously, since they don’t have much mouth space, snubbed-nose dog breeds have nowhere for their tongues to go but out.
 Beyond Boxers, Pit Bulls, Pekingese, and Pugs, you’ll potentially find long tongues on Bulldogs, Boston Terriers, Shih Tzus, Lhasa Apso, Chow Chows, and Mastiffs.

-Mastiffs have the advantage for a long tongue in a second category: large breed dogs.
+Mastiffs have the advantage of a long tongue in a second category: large breed dogs.
 If you’re searching for a long tongue, you’ll surely increase your chances of finding it on a big dog, such as a Newfoundland, Bernese Mountain Dog, Great Dane, Irish Wolfhound, Great Pyrenees, or Alaskan Malamute.

 Conclusion